Pensions in Canada: Registered Retirement Savings Plan (RRSP)

 A Registered Retirement Savings Plan (RRSP) is a tax-advantaged retirement savings account available to Canadians.
 The purpose of an RRSP is to help individuals save for retirement by allowing them to contribute pre-tax income, which then grows tax-free until it is withdrawn.

 The amount that an individual can contribute to an RRSP each year is based on their earned income, up to a certain limit.
 Contributions to an RRSP are tax-deductible, which means that they reduce an individual's taxable income for the year in which they are made.
 This can result in a reduction in the amount of tax that the individual owes.
 Any investment income earned within an RRSP is not subject to tax until it is withdrawn.

 Pensioners can start withdrawing funds from their RRSP at any time, but withdrawals are subject to income tax.
 The amount of tax that must be paid depends on the individual's income level at the time of withdrawal.
 The minimum age for withdrawing funds from an RRSP without penalty is 71, at which point the account must be converted into a Registered Retirement Income Fund (RRIF) or used to purchase an annuity.When funds are withdrawn from an RRSP, they are added to the individual's taxable income for the year, and are subject to tax at the individual's marginal tax rate.
 For this reason, it is often advisable to withdraw funds from an RRSP in a tax-efficient manner, for example by spreading withdrawals over multiple years.

-Overall, RRSPs are a popular and effective way for Canadians to save for retirement.
-By offering tax advantages for contributions and investment income, RRSPs encourage individuals to save for the future and provide a valuable source of income in retirement.
+By offering tax advantages for contributions and investment income, RRSPs encourage individuals to save, and provide a source of income in retirement.